 At our most recent annual meeting, our stockholders approved a proposal designed to allow us to access the capital markets in a way that absent stockholder approval, we are generally unable to due to restrictions applicable to business development companies under the 1940 Act.
 Specifically, our stockholders approved a proposal that authorizes us to sell shares of our common stock below the then current net asset value per share of our common stock in one or more offerings for a period of one year.
 At the upcoming annual stockholders meeting scheduled for August 5, 2010, our stockholders will be asked to vote in favor of this proposal for another year.
 During the past year, our common stock has traded consistently, and at times significantly, below net asset value.
-Any decision to sell shares of our common stock below the then current net asset value per share of our common stock has traded consistently, and at times significantly below net asset value.
-Any decision to sell shares of our common stock below the then current net asset value per share of our common stock has traded consistently, and at times significantly below net asset value.
 Any decision to sell shares of our common stock below the then current net asset value per share of our common stock would be subject to the determination by our Board of Directors that such issuance is in our and our stockholders' best interests.